Certified Defense on the Fairness of Graph Neural Networks: Introduction

 As an early attempt to address the aforementioned challenges, in this paper, we propose a principled framework named ELEGANT (c\textbf{\underline{E}}tifiab\textbf{\underline{LE}} \textbf{\underline{G}}NNs over the f\textbf{\underline{A}}ir\textbf{\underline{N}}ess of Predic\textbf{\underline{T}}ions).
 Specifically, we focus on the widely studied task of node classification and formulate a novel research problem of \textit{Certifying GNN Classifiers on Fairness}.
 To handle the first challenge, we propose to develop ELEGANT on top of an optimized GNN model without any assumptions over its structure or parameters.
 Hence ELEGANT is able to serve as a plug-and-play framework for any optimized GNN model ready to be deployed.
-To handle the second challenge, we propose to leverage randomized smoothing~\citep{wang2021certified,cohen2019certified} to defend against malicious attacks, where most GNNs can then be more robust over the prediction fairness level.
+To handle the second challenge, we propose to leverage randomized smoothing~\cite{wang2021certified,cohen2019certified} to defend against malicious attacks, where most GNNs can then be more robust over the prediction fairness level.
 To handle the third challenge, we propose two different strategies working in a concurrent manner, such that certified defense against the attacks on both the node attributes (i.e., add and subtract attribute values) and graph topology (i.e., flip the existence of edges) can be realized.
 Finally, we evaluate the effectiveness of ELEGANT on multiple real-world network datasets.
-In summary, our contributions are three-fold: (1) \textbf{Problem Formulation.} We formulate and make an initial investigation on a novel research problem of \textit{Certifying GNN Classifiers on Fairness}.
-(2) \textbf{Algorithm Design.} We propose a framework ELEGANT to achieve certified fairness defense against attacks on both node attributes and graph structure without relying on assumptions about any specific GNNs.
-(3) \textbf{Experimental Evaluation.} We perform comprehensive experiments on real-world datasets to verify the effectiveness of ELEGANT.
+In summary, our contributions are three-fold: \begin{itemize}[topsep=5pt] \item \textbf{Problem Formulation.} We first formulate and perform an initial investigation on the novel research problem of \textit{Certifying GNN Classifiers on Fairness}.

+\item \textbf{Algorithm Design.} We propose a framework ELEGANT to achieve certified fairness defense against attacks on both node attributes and graph structure without relying on assumptions about any specific GNNs.

+\item \textbf{Experimental Evaluation.} We perform comprehensive experiments on real-world datasets under different GNN backbones to verify the effectiveness of ELEGANT. \end{itemize}